In China, a muted reaction to the revolt in Russia belies anxiety over war, global balance of power

 “It’s not that China wants to be closer to Russia.
 It’s that the U.S. is forcing that," Wang Huiyao, a Chinese foreign policy advisor and president of the Center for China and Globalization, a Beijing-based think tank.

-Chinese and Russian officials have also had travel and financial sanctions imposed against them by the U.S. while watching how the Ukraine war has reinvigorated pro-U.S. alliances in Asia.
+Still, the two countries share common grievances against Washington.
+Chinese and Russian officials have both had travel and financial sanctions imposed against them by the U.S., and watch U.S.-led military alliances warily.

 Chinese foreign policy experts are worried that the war has revitalized NATO and the U.S. alliance with Europe, and fret that this could prompt a renewal of American alliances in East Asia.